creativecreature/sturdyc/README.md

 have to wait for a record to be updated, resulting in *very low latency* applications.

-There are examples for all of these configurations further down in this file!
+There are examples for all of these configurations further down this file!

 # Installing
 ```sh